- Fill a 30- to 32-quart stockpot ¾ full with vegetable oil. Do not overfill.

-- Using an outdoor burner and a 12 inch oil thermometer, heat oil until it reaches 375 degrees.
+- Using an outdoor burner and a 12-inch deep-fry thermometer, heat oil to 375 degrees.

 - If using a frozen turkey, let the turkey thaw completely before cooking.
 Remove turkey from refrigerator and dry with a paper towel.
 Let it sit at room temperature for 20 minutes.
-Cover turkey with dry rub or season with salt and pepper or use a turkey injector to inject meat with brine.
-Inject breast, legs and thighs.
-Place turkey on poultry rack.
+Cover turkey with dry rub or season generously with salt and pepper.
+(Alternately, you could use a turkey injector to inject breast, legs, and thighs with brine.)
+Place turkey on a poultry rack.

-- Always fry a turkey outside away from any buildings or other structures.
+- Always fry a turkey outside, away from buildings and other structures.

-- Always wear heavy duty mitts and an apron while putting turkey in or removing turkey from hot oil.
+- Always wear heavy-duty mitts and an apron while lowering the turkey into or pulling it out of hot oil.

-- Hot oil will splatter as the turkey goes into the oil so place the fryer on a surface that is resistant to hot oil.
+- Hot oil will splatter as it makes contact with the turkey, so place the fryer on a surface that is resistant to hot oil.